BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Limits
 ------
 The following table shows the default limits for the components utilized in this exercise.
+We won't get anywhere near the limit on any of these EC2 compnents

-``NOTE: You can view all your EC2 limits and request increases by clicking on 'Limits' in the navigation pane of the EC2 console.``
+**NOTE**: You can view all your EC2 limits and request increases by clicking on 'Limits' in the navigation pane of the EC2 console.

 .. list-table::
    :widths: 25, 25